franc6/ics_calendar/info.md

 "icalevents", it's based on the "icalendar" library.
 This parser appears to fix both issues #8 and #36, which are problematic for "icalevents".

-Starting with version 2.7, "rie" is the only parser available.
-This may change in future releases.
+Starting with version 2.7, "icalevents" is no longer available.
+If you have specified icalevents as the parser, please change it to rie or ics.

+As a general rule, I recommend sticking with the "rie" parser, which is the default.
+If you see parsing errors, you can try switching to "ics" for the calendar with the parsing errors.

 [![Buy me some pizza](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/qpunYPZx5)